 - All government taxes and Everest National Park entry fees as well as local charge

 - TIMS CARD (Trekking Information Management System).
-We need two photograph each for permit.
+We need two photographs each for the permit.

-- Required number of experienced English speaking guides ((trained by Ministry of tourism), and support staff (we pay for their daily wages, insurances, trekking equipment’s, thiefood and accommodation).
+- Required number of experienced English speaking guides ((trained by Ministry of tourism), and support staff (we pay for their daily wages, insurances, trekking equipment, the food, and accommodation).